 - Segmenting the audience

 Effective B2B e-commerce personalization includes audience segmentation, which means delivering different experiences according to different buyer types, but doing so without creating totally different applications or websites.
-Unique customer log-ins can help facilitate this, displaying different content, product lists and pricing for specific accounts or customers.
+Unique customer log-ins can help facilitate this, displaying different content, product lists, and pricing for specific accounts or customers.

 - Streamlining the order process

-Personalization at checkout means the ability to configure the cart and ordering process according to buyer type, creating a smooth flow and easy to use experience for customers.
+Personalization at checkout means the ability to configure the cart and ordering process according to buyer type, creating a smooth flow and easy-to-use experience for customers.
 For example, customizing checkout might allow you to specify payment or delivery methods for some buyers and not others, or set different approvals for various stakeholders.
 The primary idea is that you are tailoring the ordering process according to customer type in order to make the buyer experience as painless as possible.

-- Managing & creating catalogs
+- Managing & transforming static catalogs

 Overall, B2B personalization should demonstrate to your different customer types that you understand their needs and want to make their job easier.
 Doing so will help drive positive engagement, reduce your cost of sales, and drive efficiencies for the entire B2B e-commerce journey.

-Get a Free Demo of OneMart
+Get your Free Demo of Aleran’s Commerce Platform

 Follow Aleran on LinkedIn.